7 IoT Security Issues You Need To Be Aware Of

 Along with the underlying issues, Payatu has also formulated its own list of vulnerabilities that an IoT product developer needs to be aware of.
 Feel free to check out the full list here.

 IoT has a plethora of security issues.
 One of the first steps your organization needs to take is to secure themselves on all possible fronts.
-Therefore, Payatu brings you its world-class IoT security services to help you fortify and safeguard your IoT product and organization from various threats.
+Therefore, Payatu brings you its world-class IoT Security Assessment services to help you fortify and safeguard your IoT product and organization from various threats.

 Payatu provides research-enabled customed cybersecurity services and training.
 Through our innovative and extensive security assessments, you can be sure that any and all security threats that may be looming around your applications and systems will be eliminated.